Camp Information

 Knife Skills

-Campers lean how to select the proper pocket knife for a specific use, care, and sharpening.
-Under the guidance of our staff each camper will learn how to safely use a pocket knife to whittle their own walking stick to take home.
+Campers learn how to select the proper pocketknife for a specific use, care, and sharpening.
+Under the guidance of our staff each camper will learn how to safely use a pocketknife to whittle their own walking stick to take home.
+Restrictions: 10 years and older.

 Outdoor Living Skills